TeamHypersomnia/Hypersomnia/README.md

 #### Opening and revealing files

 The *Hypersomnia* editor can reveal files in explorer.
-The game may also want to open files in other contexts, e.g. for choosing the avatar.
+Also, the game may prompt you to select a file, e.g. to choose the avatar.
 On Windows, this is accomplished through an ``IFileDialog``.
 Needless to say, such a class does not exist on Linux.
 *Hypersomnia* provides shell scripts for common file managers in ``hypersomnia/detail/unix/managers``.